tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 I would like to elaborate on this advice further

+- The statement is self-contained and tells a complete story.
+The reader is able to understand each bullet point independently.
-- "Accomplished" is a power verb.
+- The statement starts with a power verb, in this case, "accomplished".
 Bullet points should start with a power verb.
 Also, avoid having two power verbs that are the same in your resume.
 You can refer to a list of power verbs [here](https://www.faangtechleads.com/resume/general-guidelines).
 - The statement is modular.
 You can just read the first part (i.e. accomplished X) or the first two parts (accomplished X, as measured by Y) and get something out of it.
 If you reverse the order, you will delay your actual accomplishments to the end, and the reader may not get your point.
 - I notice that "measured by Y" is placed before "by doing Z".
 It reflects that the results and their measurements are more important than whatever fancy methods you used to achieve your accomplishments.
 - Metrics are important in tech companies.
 Startups secure funding with their metrics.
 Established tech companies make decisions on products and promotions with their metrics.
 You should try to shape your work so that it has an impact and it is measurable.

+# Do not confuse the reader

+The recruiter or the hiring manager will have a limited time understanding your resume.
+Time spent getting confused should have been spent understanding your merits.

+#### If you want to find an internship or new grad role, brand yourself as one.

+- Your job title should be "software engineer intern".
+- Claiming to be a full-timer or even a "lead" or "senior" confuses readers, and may land your resume in the reject pile.
+- If "intern" is not an accurate description of your employment, try "consultant" or "freelance developer".

+#### Limit the experience section to work experience

+- I do not think teaching experience, personal projects, or academic projects with industry partners belong under experience.
+- You do not want to dilute the message that you have solid industrial experience.
+- The only time you might want to consider branding non-industrial experience as experience is when you have absolutely no industrial experience.

+#### Do not have multiple ongoing work experience

+- This might happen if you include other things in your work experience.
+- Even if you consider both roles as industrial experience, you might want to keep their time intervals disjoint.
+- Confusing the reader may reduce the credibility of your achievements.

+# Frequently asked questions

+#### Should I use a one-column or a two-column template?

+A popular two-column template is [Deedy's Resume].

+#### Which resume template should I use?

+As with many others in cscareers.dev Discord, I recommend Jake's Resume Overleaf template.

+An alternative I suggest is to use Google docs, so that your friends can easily comment on your resume.
+A Y Combinator [blogpost](https://www.ycombinator.com/library/FB-writing-a-great-resume) feature such a [Google docs](https://docs.google.com/document/d/1WliF2pvgQBCR3h96L3eExQjrlfX4OkXe01f-2XQ8vEE/edit) resume template.
+The issue with Google docs is that it is a WYSIWYG editor, so it may not be easy to keep track of formatting problems.
+You can see that there is some issue in the template with the last bullet point.

+#### Should I use a template even if everyone else is using the same template?

+Unless you are a designer, I recommend that you conform and use the standard template.
+You can still make your resume stand out with the content.

+#### Should I include a summary or an objective?

+The Tech Interview Handbook recommends writing [one](https://www.techinterviewhandbook.org/resume/#write-a-headline-for-your-resume-summary).
+Personally, I have never seen a summary that adds value to the resume.
+An organized and well-written resume should already be easily summarizable.

+#### Should I bold text within bullet points, and how should I do it?

+I would rather you emphasize your achievements early in the bullet point, which you will be doing in the Google XYZ formula anyway.
+If you really want to apply boldface, you might want to use a consistent strategy.
+One option is to bold all the technologies used, another option is to bold the metrics.
+Avoid doing both.

+#### Should I include my certifications?

+If you are already in a relevant degree program, I suggest you put your certifications in the skills section.

+#### How should I include Agile or Scrum methodologies used?

+I will advise that you do not do that.
+TBC.

+#### How do I cook up some metrics if my work has never been deployed to production?

-If none of your work made it into production and there is no business metric to speak of, you might want to estimate the number of hours saved with that you "derisked", or describe the features you "experimented" or "prototyped".
+It might be possible that none of your work made it into production and there is no business metric to speak of.
+You might want to estimate the number of hours saved with that you "derisked", or describe the features you "experimented" or "prototyped".

-This post describes the pattern of how I have been commenting on your resumes.
-I hope it helps!
+#### What tense should I use for the verb for the current work experience?

+For past work, you should be using the simple past tense (e.g. "implemented").
+Present continuous tense (e.g. "implementing") is fine for ongoing work.
+However, I suggest using simple past tense for ongoing work for consistency.
+You should also consider your resume will be read in the future.